Aliases for WHSC1 Gene

 GeneCards Summary for WHSC1 Gene

 WHSC1 (Wolf-Hirschhorn Syndrome Candidate 1) is a Protein Coding gene.
 Diseases associated with WHSC1 include wolf-hirschhorn syndrome and myeloma.
-Among its related pathways are Transcriptional misregulation in cancer and Lysine degradation.
-GO annotations related to this gene include chromatin binding and histone-lysine N-methyltransferase activity.
+Among its related pathways are Cell Cycle, Mitotic and Chromatin organization.
+GO annotations related to this gene include sequence-specific DNA binding and histone-lysine N-methyltransferase activity.
 An important paralog of this gene is EHMT1.

 UniProtKB/Swiss-Prot for WHSC1 Gene